CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

 Computing Intracellular Distance Matrices
 =========================================

-*CAJAL* represents a cell as a finite set of points uniformly sampled from its outline, together with a notion of distance between each pair of points.
-Internally this data is represented as a matrix (the "intracellular distance matrix") where the rows and columns correspond to points in the cell, and the entry at position (i, j) corresponds to the distance between points x_i and x_j.
-In general, we find that 50 to 100 sampled points per cell is enough for most applications.
+CAJAL represents a cell as a finite set of points uniformly sampled from its outline, together with a notion of distance between each pair of points.
+Internally this data is represented as a matrix (the intracellular distance matrix) where the rows and columns correspond to points in the cell, and the entry at position (i, j) corresponds to the distance between points x_i and x_j.
+In general, we find that 50 to 200 sampled points per cell is enough for most applications.

 In order to compute the Gromov-Wasserstein distance between two cells, the user must first convert their cell morphology data into intracellular distance matrices.
-This section discusses the functionality *CAJAL* provides for this purpose.
+This section discusses the functionality that CAJAL provides for this purpose.
 Currently, CAJAL is equipped to deal with three kinds of input data files: neuronal tracing data (SWC files), 3D meshes (OBJ files), and 2D cell segmentation files (TIFF files).

 Euclidean vs. geodesic distances
 --------------------------------

-*CAJAL* supports two types of intracellular distances:
+CAJAL supports two types of intracellular distances:

-1. the ordinary, straight-line Euclidean distance through space ("as the crow flies")
+1. the ordinary, straight-line Euclidean distance through the ambient space ("as the crow flies")
-2. the geodesic distance, the length of the shortest path through the surface or body of the cell.
+2. the geodesic distance, the length of the shortest path through the surface of the cell.

-The choice between using Euclidean or geodesic distance will affect what kinds of deformations *CAJAL* regards as relevant when comparing the shape of two cells.
-Using Euclidean distance to meassure intracellular distances leads to morphological distances that are insensitive to translations, rotations, or mirroring of a cell.
+The choice between using Euclidean or geodesic distance will affect what kinds of deformations CAJAL regards as relevant when comparing the shape of two cells.
+Using Euclidean distance to measure intracellular distances leads to morphological distances that are insensitive to translations, rotations, or mirroring of a cell.
 However, bending or flexing a cell will change the morphological distance between that cell and other cells.
 On the other hand,